7 layers. Each passes data to the one above or below.

 | NS | Authoritative nameservers for the domain |

-Standard queries use UDP on port 53.
-Large responses and zone transfers use TCP on port 53.
+Standard queries: UDP port 53.
+Large responses and zone transfers: TCP port 53.

-DNS has no built-in authentication in its base form, which is what makes DNS spoofing and cache poisoning possible.
-DNSSEC adds cryptographic verification, but real-world adoption is still inconsistent.
+No built-in authentication → DNS spoofing and cache poisoning are possible.
+DNSSEC adds cryptographic verification but adoption is inconsistent.